-NEW YORK, NY, January 12, 2001 - The National Association of Women Artists, Inc. is pleased to announce that Kathleen Elsey of Santa Rosa, CA has been accepted for membership in the world's oldest and largest association of women artists, having met at their annual meeting all the standards required by the membership jury of N.A.W.A., INC.
+NEW YORK, NY, January 12, 2001 - The National Association of Women Artists, Inc. is pleased to announce that Kathleen Elsey, painter and painting workshop instructor, of Santa Rosa, CA has been accepted for membership in the world's oldest and largest association of women artists, having met at their annual meeting all the standards required by the membership jury of N.A.W.A., INC.for signature membership.
+Each applicant submitted ten paintings or works of art in their medium and their biography.

 © 2009 Kathleen Elsey.
 All rights reserved.
 All paintings are property of Kathleen Elsey